 A penhold handle grip allows you to maintain the wrist in a flexible position with extra spin.

-However, the time has shown that many Chinese players also perform topspins on both sides of the racket with a penhold style of play.
+However, time has shown that many Chinese players also perform topspins on both sides of the racket with a penhold style of play.

-Who should choose a flared handle?
+Who should you choose for a flared handle?

 Flared handles are suitable for players who don’t change their grips more often and are perfect for players who use front-hand play.